JeroTan/chatterbox-portable-gui/QUICKSTART.md

 1. Install **Python 3.11** from https://www.python.org/downloads/
 2. Install **Microsoft C++ Build Tools** from https://visualstudio.microsoft.com/visual-cpp-build-tools/
    - Select "Desktop development with C++" workload
+3. **(Optional but Recommended)** If you have an NVIDIA GPU and want faster generation:
+   - Ensure you have updated GPU drivers
+   - PyTorch with CUDA support will be installed automatically

 ### Step 2: Clone Repository
 ```powershell